UTEP-CS-1/website/staging_labs/1/spec.md

 ## Submit to Gradescope

 Upload your submission to the Lab 1 assignment on Gradescope.
-The autograder will run some simple checks and award up to 0.4/1 total possible points for this assignment.
-The remaining 0.6 points will be awarded upon additional review by a course staff member.
-The autograder's checks are NOT comprehensive; receiving 0.4 from it does not necessarily mean all your code is correct--treat it as a basic sanity check.
-You may resubmit as many times as you like prior to the deadline set on Gradescope.
+The autograder will run some simple checks to guide you towards the right track.
+However, these preliminary checks are not comprehensive; making all the test cases turn green does not imply that your code is 100% correct.
+You may resubmit as many times as you like prior to the deadline posted on Gradescope to improve your submission.
+After the deadline, your active submission will be further graded by a course staff member and/or additional autograder test cases.